develmaycare/python-scripttease/docs/source/introduction.rst

 Script Tease is a library and command line tool for generating commands programmatically or (especially) using configuration files.

+The primary focus (and limit) is to convert plain text instructions into valid command line statements for a given platform (see `Overlays`_).
+It does *not* provide support for executing those statements.

 Concepts
 ========